reslp/phylociraptor/docs/introduction/minimal.rst

 Align single copy orthologs
 ------------------------------

-In this step we will create alignments of the single-copy orthologs recovered in each genome using mafft and clustalo.
+In this step we will create alignments of the single-copy orthologs recovered in each genome using *MAFFT* and *Clustal omega*.
 Note, that, since we have specified a single thread for alignment jobs in the *settings file*, this (`-t local=4`) will run up to 4 alignments in parallel at a given moment.

 Let's go (runtime: 1 minute):

 .. code-block:: bash